Itz-Shadman/Emergency-Service-Directory/readme.txt

 3)Event bubbling is when an event on an element (like a click) spreads upwards to its parent elements, all the way to the top of the page.

+4)Event Delegation in JavaScript means attaching a single event listener to a parent element instead of adding listeners to each child element.

+5)preventDefault():Stops the default browser behavior for an element. stopPropagation():Stops the event from bubbling to parent elements.